,

 HMRC bank account savings tax warning

-New rules plan to make it easier for HMRC to collect tax on savings directly from people’s bank accounts.
+New rules will soon make it easier for HMRC to collect tax on savings directly from people’s bank accounts.

 From April 2027, savings providers will be asked to provide new and existing customers’ National Insurance numbers to HMRC.

-This is to allow HMRC to take action against savers who have gone over their personal savings allowance (£500 for basic rate taxpayer and £1,000 for higher rate taxpayers).
+This is to allow HMRC to take action against savers who have gone over their personal savings allowance (the amount you can save each year before owing tax on your savings).
+It’s £1,000 for basic rate taxpayers and £500 for higher rate taxpayers.

-- HMRC checks of personal bank accounts can be triggered by inconsistent tax returns or reports by whistleblowers.
+2. HMRC checks on personal bank accounts can be triggered by inconsistent tax returns or reports by whistleblowers.

 HMRC and personal bank accounts FAQs